-I am the holder of the Canada Research Chair in Supply Chain Analytics and an associate professor in the department of Logistics and Operations Management at HEC Montréal.
+I am the holder of the Canada Research Chair in Supply Chain Analytics, an associate professor in the Department of Logistics and Operations Management at HEC Montréal, and an adjunct professor in the Department of Computer Science and Operations Research at the University of Montreal.
 Before joining HEC Montréal, I was a postdoctoral associate at MIT in the SMART research unit and a visiting postdoc at the Operations Research Center and LIDS.
-I subsequently joined the JDA Labs in Montréal as a data scientist.
+I subsequently joined the JDA Labs (now BlueYonder) as a data scientist.
 My current research focuses lie in, but not limited to:

 Supply chain and retails analytics and optimization